michx1337/DTR-Ban-Bot/README.md

-# ⛑ DTR Ban Bot with Javascript and Python!
+# ⛑ Discord to Roblox Ban/Kick Bot

 #### This is a Discord to Roblox Ban Bot made with express and python and lua.